DynamoDB vs Google Firestore - The Ultimate Comparison

 DynamoDB utilizes an array of high-performing SSDs to persist data across multiple partitions in a single table.
 Furthermore, it implements a request router with a hash function that allows DynamoDB to route requests to a specific shard when querying, thus allowing it to limit the dataset to a single shard when it queries data.

-Furthermore, developers are allowed to achieve single-digit microsecond response latency with the use of DynamoDB Accelerator (DAX).
+Furthermore, developers can achieve single-digit microsecond response latency with the use of DynamoDB Accelerator (DAX), an in-memory caching service.

 Finally, DynamoDB can scale up with the increase in demand without developer intervention to ensure that it can perform consistently across varying workloads.